The Quick Answer

 What This Means for the Rest of Us

 HBOT is not appropriate for every person or every condition.
 A real clinical intake exists for a reason.
-Used in the right context, inside a broader plan, it can be a powerful piece of a recovery stack.
+Used in the right context, inside a broader plan that might also include contrast therapy in Lisle, IL, it can be a powerful piece of a recovery stack.

-If you live in Lisle, Naperville, Downers Grove, Wheaton, or anywhere across Chicago's western suburbs and you are curious whether HBOT might fit into your own recovery or performance plan, the team at Defiant is happy to talk it through.
+If you live in Lisle, Naperville, Downers Grove, Wheaton, or anywhere across Chicago's western suburbs and you are curious whether HBOT might fit into your own recovery or performance plan alongside options like our infrared sauna in Naperville, the team at Defiant is happy to talk it through.

 Explore our HBOT program, learn about our membership, or book a consultation.